Ayush-Rawal/git-workshop/readme.md

-Hi This is a workshop about git!!
+Hi, This is a workshop about git!!